 The fitness world has exploded recently, social media has been a huge catalyst for change.

 More people than ever are interested in bodybuilding and physique modelling, as well as Crossfit, powerlifting, and just regular people lifting weights.
-Because of this, the job of fitness model has become fiscally sound due to there being more demand and more money in fitness.
+Because of this, the job of a fitness model has become fiscally sound due to there being more demand and more money in fitness.

 This has led to a huge amount of interest in pursuing fitness modelling as a career.